-Chris is a USATF Registered Coach and NFHS Accredited Interscholastic Coach with numerous top-ten finishes in the marathon and half-marathon distances, including a first-place finish in the 2015 Runners Marathon of Reston and the top-American finisher in the 2013 MVP Toronto Marathon.
+Chris is a USATF Registered Coach and NFHS Accredited Interscholastic Coach with numerous top-ten finishes in the marathon and half-marathon distances, including a first-place finish in the 2015 Runners Marathon of Reston and the top-American finisher in the 2013 MVP Toronto Marathon and first-place male finisher and male course record holder at the 2018 Ridge Rumble 50K.
 Chris is a two-time Boston Marathon finisher and twice competed in the JP Morgan Chase Corporate Challenge World Championships.
 In expressing his coaching philosophy, Chris comments,

 “My personal bests and running accolades are irrelevant in helping others achieve their goals.
 While drawing from personal experience is important, many coaches fail to prioritize listening to their athletes and clients to develop the training that will work best for the athlete, not what worked best for the coach.
 Helping athletes learn to listen and respond to their bodies, enjoy the process of pursuing a goal, and simply gain a greater sense of personal fulfillment in their running is the greatest reward and measure of a coach.
 To hear an athlete say, ‘You helped me learn to love running,’ is a greater accolade than any personal running achievement I could hope for.
 Running should not be something that is seen as a sacrifice or a cost.
 Rather, when designed properly and with the individual in mind, it should be something that adds richness and benefits to one’s life.
 Understanding how running can fit meaningfully into the genuine, hectic, and busy everyday lives of runners is what separates my approach from other coaches.”